Kevin64/asset-and-personnel-control-system/README.md

   - $ sudo a2dissite 000-default.conf
   - $ sudo a2ensite apcs.conf
   - $ sudo systemctl restart apache2

-5. Open your browser and type http://localhost at the address bar, to test if the procedure worked.
+6. Open your browser and type http://localhost/setup/setup.php in the address bar, to create the first admin user.